nicholaswmin/fsm/README.md

 ## Converting existing objects to FSMs

-The 2nd argument optionally takes an existing `Object` which is transformed into an FSM.
+The 2nd argument can take any existing `Object` & transform it into an FSM.

-This is an intentional design decision allowing sublcasses to behave like FSM's without requiring them to inherit again; which is not possible anyway since JavaScript has no support for multiple inheritance.
+This is a feature which allows sublcasses to behave like FSM's without requiring them to inherit again;
+which is not possible anyway since JavaScript has no support for multiple inheritance.

 > example: An `EventEmitter` subclass which also behaves as an `FSM`: